Mum and Dad's Toys

 The Government's decision to decimalise the currency forced the High Street chain to modernise.
 Between 1969 and 1975 most of the stores were given a new look.
 The period also saw the arrival of new ranges of battery-operated and electronic toys, which were sold at discounted prices and were heavily advertised on TV.

 The upgrade heralded a further move up-market.
-Many of the new items were at higher prices, like the dolls in the foreground of the photograph.
-Before World War II not a single item in the store cost more than sixpence (2½p); by 1965 some of the branded dolls were fifty-five shillings (£2.55), a hundred-and-one times more.
-At today's prices the most expensive doll would be £45 or $62.
+Many of the new items were at higher prices, like the dolls in the foreground of the photo.
+Before World War II nothing had been over sixpence (2½p).
+Now some branded dolls were fifty-five shillings (£2.55).
+Even accounting for inflation this was twenty-five times higher.
+At today's prices the most expensive doll would be £45 or $56.
 But sixpence still bought a three minute go on the sit-and-ride horse in the background !

 The picture above shows Atherstone, Warwickshire in 1973, just before it was modernised.
-It had first opened in 1935 and seemed to have been trapped in a time warp ever since.
-Larger items like tennis racquets had not been in the range when the single tier counters were installed.
-But, despite this, the ramshackle display has echoes of the original US Woolworth's in Utica, New York in 1879!
+It had first opened in 1935 and appeared to be trapped in a time warp.
+When it had first been fitted out the company had not stocked large items.
+As the range had expanded it had simply squeezed them in, creating ramshackle displays with echoes of the original US Woolworth 5 & 10¢ in Utica, New York in 1879!

 To give a flavour of the toys that children chose in the 1970s, we've picked out some typical pages from the Christmas Catalogues of 1973 and 1975.
 The brochures were a new idea, reflecting changing buying patterns.
 If you have a broadband connection you can download a high resolution PDF of the extracts shown below.